qqmyers/sead2clowder/doc/src/sphinx/administration.rst

 Performing the upgrade
 ======================

 The actual update consists of a few steps.
-After these steps are completed you will have an updated version of clowder.
+After these steps are completed you will have an updated version of Clowder.

 Make sure you have backed up your database.